The only way on earth to influence other people is to talk about what they want and show them how to get it. – Dale Carnegie

 Use a Person’s Name Often

-Have you ever been within a room full of people absorbed in a one-to-one conversation, when suddenly you hear someone from the other side of the room faintly call your name.
+Have you ever been to a room full of people absorbed in a one-to-one conversation, when suddenly you hear someone from the other side of the room faintly call your name?
 Immediately your attention leaves the conversation and instead focuses on the name you think you heard.
-The reason this happens is because your name is your calling-cards.
+The reason this happens is that your name is your calling-cards.
 It’s an “attention grabber” that focuses you on what’s most important.

 Remember that a person’s name is to that person the sweetest and most important sound in any language. — Dale Carnegie